Table of Contents[Hide][Show]

-Located one block off Main street in Baker City is Sweet Wife Bakery, a family-owned bakery that’s as cute inside as the treats are yummy.
+Located one block off Main street in historic Baker City is Sweet Wife Bakery, a family-owned bakery that’s as cute inside as the treats are yummy.
 We had sweet treats and an iced coffee and enjoyed talking to the owner and socializing with others on an evening stroll.

 Make Baker City Oregon a Road Trip Stop